Recognised Studies are subjects or learning experiences other than SACE or NTCET subjects that can count towards your ATAR.

 |P (wher P1 is not in grading system)||15.8|

 |Non-graded passes||Average of first 70 credits is used|

-The scaled score contribution of a completed VET qualification will be the average scaled scores of the first 70 credits of TAS used in the calculation of the university aggregate (or the first 40 credits for the TAFE SA selection score).
+The scaled score contribution of a completed VET qualification will be the average scaled scores of the first 70 credits of TAS used in the calculation of the university aggregate.

 Where a VET qualification will only count for 10 credits the value described above is halved.